 The Regime of Bashar al-Assad

-Defendant the Syrian Arab Republic (Syria) is ruled by a single-party dictatorship under the control of President Bashar al-Assad, Regional Secretary of the Socialist Arab Ba’ath Party and General Commander of the Army and Armed Forces (Assad Regime).
+The Syrian Arab Republic (Syria)—the Defendant in both the Colvin and Mzaik cases—is ruled by a single-party dictatorship under the control of President Bashar al-Assad, Regional Secretary of the Socialist Arab Ba’ath Party and General Commander of the Army and Armed Forces (Assad Regime).

 The Assad family’s control over Syria dates back to 1970 when a military coup brought Hafez al-Assad, Bashar al-Assad’s father, to power.
 Bashar al-Assad succeeded his father in 2000 and further entrenched existing corruption, economic inequality and human rights abuses.
 Since December 29, 1979, the United States has designated Syria a state-sponsor of terrorism.